esp-rs/esp-idf-template/README.md

 - [Install Python itself first](#install-python3)
 - [Install GDB for your SOC](#optionally-install-gdb)

-... and finally - to install `esp-idf-monitor` itself, do:
+... and finally - to install `esp-idf-monitor` itself - do:

 ```sh
 pip install esp-idf-monitor